-- This workshop will be facilitated by Natalia Brown, former Climate Justice Program Manager at Catalyst Miami, Lynée Turek-Hankins, Doctoral Student, Environmental Science & Policy, University of Miami, and Mayra Cruz, Doctoral Student, Environmental Science & Policy, University of Miami
+Community Engagement for Actionable Knowledge - facilitated by Natalia Brown, former Climate Justice Program Manager at Catalyst Miami, Lynée Turek-Hankins, Doctoral Student, Environmental Science & Policy, University of Miami, and Mayra Cruz, Doctoral Student, Environmental Science & Policy, University of Miami

-- This workshop will be facilitated by Esther Obonyo, Associate Professor and Director, Global Building Network, Penn State University and Patrick Keys, Assistant Professor, Colorado State University
+Skills and Attitudes for Success - facilitated by Esther Obonyo, Associate Professor and Director, Global Building Network, Penn State University and Patrick Keys, Assistant Professor, Colorado State University

-- This workshop will be facilitated by Christine Kirchhoff, Associate Professor, Penn State University and Leah Nichols, Exec.
+Bring Your Own Research - facilitated by Christine Kirchhoff, Associate Professor, Penn State University and Leah Nichols, Exec.
 Director of the Institute for a Sustainable Earth, George Mason University

 In 2022, in partnership with NASA, GCSE led a successful pilot program on actionable knowledge to support a cohort of researchers as they pursued applications-oriented work to enhance user uptake and use in decision-making.
 Through a framework that would provide researchers with tools and guidance for ensuring their work maximized user engagement and benefits, GCSE helped researchers enhance the relevance of their work to stakeholders, and built community across the cohort of PIs participating in the augmentation process to share knowledge and experiences, develop new skills, and build capacity for sustained collaboration and engagement.